-With an uncertain economy, businesses are facing difficult times and the knock-on effect of that is a lack of jobs and many people being made redundant.
-But one of the positive things to always come out of a recession is the increase in the number of freelancers and small start-ups.
+With an uncertain economy, businesses are facing difficult times, and the knock-on effect is a lack of jobs and many people being made redundant.
+One of the positive things to come out of a recession is the boost in freelancers and start-ups.

-And nowhere has experienced a surge of freelancers more than the creative industries.
-There are literally hundreds of thousands of people out there, all competing for freelance work with larger agencies.
-And agencies are happy to hire them because it's cost-effective, flexible and completely suitable during a downturn.
+Nowhere has experienced a surge of freelancers more than the creative industries.
+There are hundreds of thousands of people out there, all competing for freelance work with larger agencies.
+And agencies are happy to hire them because it's cost-effective, flexible and utterly suitable during a downturn.

-But as the market is currently saturated with freelancers, all competing for the same work from the same agencies, how do you make sure you're someone who gets hired again and again, beating off the competition?
-Particularly as larger agencies can be fickle?
-As someone who runs their own agency – and who started off as a freelancer – here are some tips to ensure you successfully freelance for other businesses...
+But as the market is currently saturated with freelancers, all competing for the same work from the same agencies, how do you make sure you're someone who gets hired again, beating off the competition?
+Mainly as larger agencies can be fickle?
+Here are some tips to ensure you successfully freelance for other businesses.

-When an agency hires you, they'll need you to be reliable and easily available.
-This will certainly be the case if you're working on lots of projects for them.
+When an agency hires you, they'll need you to be reliable and available.
 They'll need to know that they can get a hold of you at any time, ensuring the project is on the right track.
 Don't disappear – be available, as it adds to that reassurance that you're focusing on their work.

 If you're not sure about something, ask!
-Don't ever assume anything when it comes to agencies.
-Every business is different and what might've worked for one client, might not be the same for someone else.
+Don't ever expect anything when it comes to agencies.
+Every business is different, and what might've worked for one client, might not be the same for someone else.
 If in doubt, speak up.

 Agencies love flexible freelancers.
-They want to be able to work with people who are prepared to meet their own way of working.
-So adapt to their needs, not your own.
+They want to be able to work with people who are prepared to meet their way of working.
+Adapt to their needs, not your own.
 If an agency wants you to work from its offices, do it!
 Working from home isn't amazing – the novelty soon wears off.
-Be flexible, work to their requirements and you'll be laughing.
+Be flexible, work to their requirements, and you'll be laughing.

 If you're working on a project with an agency, make sure you stay in regular contact.
 Keep your client posted on what's happening at all times.
 Regular updates will hold you in good stead with any agency, so don't stop communicating.

-If you're getting lots of regular work from an agency, show some loyalty in return by offering the odd little freebie, i.e. fix any small problems for free.
-This will give your client a warm feeling and will solidify your relationship.
-Obviously, don't get into a habit of giving everything away for free.
+If you're getting lots of regular work from an agency, show some loyalty in return by offering the occasional little freebie, i.e. fix any small problems for free.
+It will give your client a warm feeling and will solidify your relationship.
+Don't get into a habit of giving everything away for free.
 Just learn to recognise those occasions when a little free support will go a long way to strengthening your ties.